sensu/sensu-docs/content/sensu-go/5.15/installation/auth.md

 #### Requirements

 - Access to the Okta Administrator Dashboard
-- Sensu Go 5.12.0 or later with a valid commercial license
+- Sensu Go 5.12.0 or later (plus a valid commercial license for Sensu Go versions 5.12.0 through 5.14.2)

 #### Create an Okta application